Tabletop Game / Marvel Super Heroes

 - Just Between You and Me: Villains actually get Karma points for telling the heroes their plans.

-- Karma Meter: The Karma system was rather unforgiving, rewarding Honor Before Reason rather obsessively and penalizing heroes for everything from killing people (even villains, even accidentally, even to save lives) to missing a press conference.
+- Karma Meter: The Karma system was rather unforgiving, rewarding Honor Before Reason rather obsessively and penalizing heroes for everything from killing people (even villains, even accidentally, even to save lives, even if the dying character is a willing sacrifice for some greater good) to missing a press conference.
 Villains had their own karma system that rewarded them for being stererotypical villains.

 - Knockout Ambush: Happens to the heroes several times in the Uncanny X-Men boxed set, twice via...